rashidsabbir/extractor/README.md

 And install
 > sudo -H pip install -e .

-Now the NHANES\_extractor\_exp.py and annotation\_engine.py scripts are ready to run from the terminal.
+Now the NHANES\_extractor\_exp.py script is ready to run from the terminal, The  annotation\_engine.py script requires a few more steps detailed below.

 ## NHANES Extractor